-New electric Hummer EV edges closer to production
+New electric GMC Hummer EV off-roader revealed

-The new Hummer EV will be built by GMC, likely in the US.
-Parent company General Motors pulled out of Europe in 2018, so we don’t expect the Hummer to be officially sold in the UK any time soon.
+GMC's parent company General Motors pulled out of Europe in 2018, so we don’t expect the Hummer to be officially sold in the UK any time soon.
 However, like its predecessor, importing one from the States should be possible.